 Oh SHIFT!
 My Teeth Shifted After Braces: What Should I Do? | Zenyum SG

-• Why do teeth shift after braces come off?
+• Why teeth sometimes shift after braces (and why it’s normal)

 Why do teeth move after braces?